 Test scores that are included in school accountability calculations must meet the assigned tests, participation, and valid score requirements described above.
-These test scores are used to calculate each applicable indicator, the total points possible for the school, and the assignment of overall school ratings.
+These test scores are used to calculate each applicable indicator and the total points possible for the school,

 E. Special Considerations for Tests Included in Accountability.